 Lunch is served

 It’s often a good thing to get a fresh pair of eyes on things.
-The subject of food is very close to my heart, and now with a companion who has an interest in the same subject, it was inevitable that we’d end up discussing what edible items to pack in our rucksacks.
+The subject of food is very close to my heart and a regular topic of conversation with others who have an interest in the same subject.
+Inevitably I’d end up quizzing people with what they pack for lunch.

 The basis of my lunch is oatcakes along with pate or squeezy cheese, not exactly exciting fare but does the job especially when bolstered with the usual suspects such as dried fruit and nuts, fresh fruit, chocolate or cereal bars.
 On rare occasions, I’ll bake a gluten free flat bread flavoured with cheese, garlic and rosemary.